Chafers in France

 Cockchafer Melolontha melolontha Hanneton commun

 Melolontha melolontha.
 Cock Chafer adults emerge in April / May and live for perhaps 6 weeks although frequently less.
 During this time they mate and females then bury their eggs about 10 to 20 cm deep in the soil in different places with up to 80 or so in total.
 What’s important to understand here is that the Cock chafer eggs are usually laid in undisturbed old unmanaged grassland in poor soil.
 This can lead to problems where they are present when old grassland is initially converted into vegetable beds where they may eat roots.
 The larvae are polyphagous; they attack the roots of various plants including potatoes, meadow grasses and trees.
 In fact historically they were a major agricultural pest and following the use of vast quantities of pesticides including DDT and Lindane their numbers have been drastically reduced and are completely absent in many areas.
 Mercifully these pesticides have been banned now in the EU as have all applications of pesticides that function in the soil and numbers are slowly increasing.
 The larvae once hatched develop in the soil where they eat roots for 3 to 5 years at which point pupation takes place in the autumn and the adults emerge the following year.
+There is an almost identical species in France with which they could be confused which is the Forest cockchafer, Melolontha hippocastani, which is a species found in woodlands and we can treat the two species together..

 Rose Chafer Cetonia aurata Cétoine dorée or Hanneton des roses